 - 1) All tables are to be numbered using Arabic numerals. - 2) Tables should always be cited in text in consecutive numerical order. - 3) For each table, please supply a table heading which appears above the table.
-The table title should explain clearly and concisely the components of the table. - 4) Identify any previously published material by giving the original source in the form of a reference at the end of the table heading. - 5) Footnotes to tables should be indicated by superscript lower-case letters (or asterisks for significance values and other statistical data) and included beneath the table body.
+The table heading should explain clearly and concisely the components of the table.
+The table heading should not be lengthy, and instead the main text should describe the table. - 4) Identify any previously published material by giving the original source in the form of a reference at the end of the table heading, as a column in the table, or as a footnote. - 5) Footnotes to tables should be indicated by superscript lower-case letters (or asterisks for significance values and other statistical data) and included beneath the table body.